imtrinity94/funkycloudmedina.com/content/post/VMware/vSphere/vcsa-deploy-tool-the-system-cannot-execute-the-specified-program.md

 You know what did work?
 A hard reset of the VM.
 Not a guest shutdown, but a reset.

+Fun fact, this is the exact same tool used by the migraiton wizard GUI that is run from the VCSA ISO.

-I have no idea why, but it worked.
-I have a feeling it may have been more of a Windows problem than a VMware problem..
+I have no idea why, but resetting the VM and not just restarting it worked.